History of Tokyo: Death of Hirohito

 On 7 January 1989, Hirohito died in Tokyo, and his son, Akihito, became the emperor.
 This ended the Showa era and began the Heisei era.
 His death was announced by the Grand Steward of Japan's Imperial Household Agency, Shōichi Fujimori, who revealed details about his cancer for the first time.
 On 24 February, his body was transferred from the Imperial Palace to the Shinjuku Gyoen Imperial Garden, where his funeral was held.
 His controversies led to the funeral being high-security, and was boycotted by socialist and communist leaders.
 100,000 people took part in rallies denouncing him as a war criminal.
 Multiple explosions were detonated across the city.

-Heisei era
+Heisei era (1989–2019)

 Defined by United Nations estimates, Tokyo was the world's largest city in 2018 with 37,468,000 people.
 Judged by city proper, it was the 12th largest with 13,515,271.

 Early Heisei development

 The Tokyo Metropolitan Government Building, a new capitol building for the city, opened in 1991 in Nishi-Shinjuku.
 Built for 156.9 billion yen, it was the tallest building in Japan until 1993.
 The Rainbow Bridge opened in 1993, and spurred new development in Odaiba, a district on an artificial island in Tokyo Bay.
 Naikaku Sōri Daijin Kantei, the official residence of the Prime Minister, opened in 2002.

 Other notable constructions were the Shinjuku Park Tower, Tokyo Opera City Center, Fuji Broadcasting Center, Tokyo Big Sight, NTT Docomo Yoyogi Building, Aijnomoto Stadium, Ghibli Museum, and the Roppongi Hills Mori Tower.
 Notable transportation projects were the Tokyo Metro Namboku Line and the Toei Oedo Line.